pmndrs/react-spring/readme.md

 # React-dom, react-native and other targets 🎒

-The default export points (all of the above) points to react-dom.
+The default export points to react-dom.
 If you want to animate other targets, for instance react-native or whatever renderer you are using, refer to `/dist/universal`.
-You can still use the `native` keyword and create your own animated components by calling into `animated`.
+You can still use the `native` keyword and create your own animated-components by calling into `animated`.

 ```jsx
 import { Spring, animated } from 'react-spring/dist/universal'